 Right now, all of our non-essential stores are closed.
 This means no new craft supplies.
 Or anything other than food and medication, really.
 If you have a crazy craft stash (like me), this is a great incentive for organising materials and doing some stash busting crafts.
 There are lots of different DIY and craft ideas in our archives, many of which you can do with supplies already in your craft stash (if you have one) or by using repurposed or recycled materials.

-If you’re looking to keep idle hands busy, woven fleece dog tug toys are an easy craft that can then be used for interactive play.
+If you’re looking to keep idle hands busy, woven fleece DIY dog tug toys are easy crafts that can then be used for interactive play.
 Win win!
 If you don’t have fleece material, old blankets or clothing may be suitable for repurposing.
 Materials should be clean and sturdy, and avoid fabrics that shed threads as these can be particularly dangerous.
-Treat bags, bandanas, and other small projects work well with scrap fabric or reclaimed materials.
-Old work/dress shirts are one of my favourite reclaimed fabric sources.
+Treat bags, bandanas, and other small projects also work well with scrap fabric or reclaimed materials.
+Old shirts are one of my favourite reclaimed fabric sources.